Urban Warfare

 Urban Warfare Project Case Study Series

-MPF-supported reports has contributed to the publication of the Modern War Institute at West Point’s Urban Warfare Project Case Study Series.
+MPF-supported reports have contributed to the publication of the Modern War Institute at West Point’s Urban Warfare Project Case Study Series.
 These case studies examine a single urban battle to draw tactical, operational, and strategic lessons that are relevant to future battles.
-These cases include WWII’s Battle of Stalingrad, Battle of Ortona and Battle of Aachen; the Vietnam War’s Battle of Hue; the 1973 Arab-Israeli War’s Battle of Suez City; 1993’s Battle of Mogadishu; the Iraq War’s First and Second Battles of Fallujah and Battle of Sadr City; 2016-2017’s Battle of Mosul; 2017’s Battle of Marawi; the 2020 Nagorno-Karabakh War’s Battle of Hadrut; and the Ukraine War’s Battle of Kyiv.